Seeking crew for a passage from the Aegean Sea to Italy. (August & September 2019)

 Weather & the nature of our sailing?

-Med weather can be challenging.
-Often 10 days of no wind, followed by stronger periods of Meltemi winds.
-To make distance, we'll sometimes motor, even when sailing might be our preference.
+As said, Med weather can be challenging.
+There have been stronger Meltemi wind periods this year.
+So not often the 10 days of no wind, followed by stronger winds!
+To make distance and timeline, we'll sometimes have to sail in the stronger stuff!
 Other times, we will have to take shelter & wait, possibly amending our future passage plan.
 Weather will drive all our decisions.
-But, if we like a place, we'll stay longer.
+But, if we like a place and are able too, we'll stay longer.

 Formal crew sailing qualifications aren’t at all necessary.
 The female crew I am seeking must willing & keen to learn sailing & boat handling.
 I’m happy to teach this, but I am not a sailing instructor & this is not a formal sail training passage.
 After training they must be able to undertake a watch safely.

 What to bring?

 I do insist that crew arrives reasonably equipped for a small sailing yacht on some long offshore passages.
 Purpose made sailing deck shoes to protect feet & the boat's decks are a must.
 Crew should also arrive with appropriate protective clothing for the elements (night & day, sun, wind & rain).
 A light sleeping bag, with an empty pillowcase (I supply cushions to go in).
 A soft sail bag or rucksack.
 Please no wheelie suitcases!